pivotal/blog/content/post/gp4k-kubebuilder-tdd.md

 })
 ```

-In order to inject errors for testing our Kubebuilder operator, we developed our
+In order to inject errors for testing our KubeBuilder operator, we developed our
-own reactive client that wraps the provided controller-runtime Client and adds
+own reactive client that wraps the provided controller-runtime _Client_ and adds
 reactors. `reactive.Client` embeds a `testing.Fake` (the same one used in
-client-go’s FakeClient) which is used for managing and triggering the Reactors.
+client-go’s `fake.Clientset`) which is used for managing and triggering the
+reactors.

-Like the client-go FakeClient, we provided a default reactor.
+Like the client-go `fake.Clientset`, we provided a default reactor.
 Our default
 reactor, instead of using an object tracker to store and retrieve objects,
-delegates storage to the wrapped Client.
-Delegating to another Client meant we
+delegates storage to the wrapped _Client_.
+Delegating to another _Client_ meant we
 could start using reactors with a real client talking to the api-server, and
-later on change the delegate to a controller-runtime fake Client (see below).
+later change the delegate to a controller-runtime fake _Client_ (see below).

 The challenges creating `reactive.Client` surrounded adapting the reactor
-actions developed for the client-go Client to the controller-runtime Client.
-The
+actions developed to the client-go _Clientset_ to the controller-runtime
-client-go fake client is generated, and can provide specific concrete
+_Client_.
+The client-go fake client is generated, and can provide specific
-`runtime.Object` implementations.
-The controller-runtime Client eschews
+concrete `runtime.Object` implementations.
+The controller-runtime _Client_
-generated code, and so uses the more generic interfaces.
-Converting between
+eschews generated code, and so uses the more generic interfaces.
+Converting
-these two styles of API took some deep searching through parts of the Kubernetes
+between these two styles of API took some deep searching through parts of the
-API we had not explored previously.
+Kubernetes API we had not explored previously.

 ### Taking our tests from 20+ seconds to <1 second